-Central Major Concepts Category Category poor management of environment al resources Issuing permits for drilling wells; the lack of legal action with unauthorized drilling; drying of springs and rivers; the transfer of rangelands to indigenous and non-indigenous people; poor extension of agricultural conservation activities; the lack of a rangeland conservation program.
+Central Major jor Concepts Category Category Сопсерь Category poor management of environment al resources Issuing permits for drilling wells; the lack of legal action with unauthorized drilling; drying of springs and rivers; the transfer of rangelands to indigenous and non-indigenous people; poor extension of agricultural conservation activities; the lack of a rangeland conservation program.
 Rangeland grazing method; Implementation of plan for cultivating gardens in sloping land; Transfer of lands around the village to owners before the revolution; failure to pay attention to flood burning pastures; Low implementation of watershed design; Contamination of physical space around the village; Gradual decline in the fertility of agricultural land; severe reduction of aquiferous land; severe erosion of farmland and pastures; reducing the diversity of animal species Cross sectional support Provisional cross-sectional analysis of bank facilities; Difficulty in accessing bank facilities by obtaining surety and heavy collateral; High rate of bank interest; Absence of guaranteeing crops and animals; Lack of securing support for crop and livestock equipment to under-pressure irrigation systems.
 Implementation of cross-sectional plans supporting home-based business; cross-sectional training of educational and extension courses; poor financial support for industrial products (handicrafts) of villagers and so on.
-Inefficient rural developme nt policies Targeted subsidiesIncreased price of electricity; rising oil prices; rising gasoline and gas prising food prices; increasing costs of using agricultural machinery; increasing households' reducing the profitability of activities in different parts; non- economical plat of some agricultural land due to the high cost of using agricultural machiner high price of pesticides and chemical fertilizers; the decrease of family and v communications due to increasing expenditures and so on.
-Depression in rural economy The low level of liquidity of villagers; The decrease in the income of the village The bankruptcy of a large number of villagers due to early start-ups, especially poultry and dairy farms: Unaffordable cultivating qualities: High production of Functional transformati on The tendency of villagers to service industry; the migration of young people from the village; the reduction of the motivation for work and work among villagers; the heavy mechanization of agriculture and the very low physical activity of the rural population in the agriculture sector; the strong dependence of the villagers on the urban markets; villagers' shopping in supermarkets; rising expectations; a strong tendency toward using mass media especially monthly satellite and virtual space; undermining work culture among villagers; reducing the level of women's activity at the family level; relying on only one bread-earner to cover living expenses; the prevalence of consumerism; villages dependent on cities and so on.
+Inefficient rural developme nt policies Targeted subsidies Increased price of electricity; rising oil prices; rising gasoline and gas prices; rising food prices; increasing costs of using agricultural machinery; increasing cost of transporting rural produce to the market; increasing households' costs; reducing the profitability of activities in different parts; non- economical planting of some agricultural land due to the high cost of using agricultural machines; the high price of pesticides and chemical fertilizers; the decrease of family and village communications due to increasing expenditures and so on.
+Depression in rural economy The low level of liquidity of villagers; The decrease in the income of the villagers; The bankruptcy of a large number of villagers due to early start-ups, especially in poultry and dairy farms; Unaffordable cultivating qualities; High production costs of producing crops; low prices of rural produce against their costs; tendency towards investment of villagers in cities; capital outflow from the village; youth unemployment in rural areas; the sale of rural property; the gradual disappearance of livestock, especially in rural areas; The subsistence of livestock; some people's dependence on subsidies and so on.
+Functional transformati on The tendency of villagers to service industry; the migration of young people from the village; the reduction of the motivation for work and work among villagers; the heavy mechanization of agriculture and the very low physical activity of the rural population in the agriculture sector; the strong dependence of the villagers on the urban markets; villagers' shopping in supermarkets; rising expectations; a strong tendency toward using mass media especially monthly satellite and virtual space; undermining work culture among villagers; reducing the level of women's activity at the family level; relying on only one bread-earner to cover living expenses; the prevalence of consumerism; villages dependent on cities and so on.